ecornell/ai-tools-ahk/README.md

 ## Usage

-The default hothots and prompts are set to the following:
+The default hotkeys and prompts are set to the following:

 `Ctrl+Shift+j` - (Quick Prompt 1) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.